Arjun4522/Ghost_Shell/README.md

 # Ghost(Linux Fileless Malware)
 Ghost is a Linux Fileless Malware that takes advantage of the fork() system call.
-The malware creates a reverse TCP connection to the attacker system, spawns a remote blind shell and removes itself from storage after execution, hence leaving no footprints on the target system.
+The malware creates a reverse TCP connection to the attacker system.
+Once fork(), the parent process detaches itself from the terminal and exits, while the child process spawns a remote blind shell.
+The malware removes itself from storage after execution, hence leaving no footprints on the target system.

 ## Demo
 Target System: